goruck/foodcomputer/README.md

 Example User Request | Note
 ---------------------|------------------
+**Get plant health and any issues that need attention** "Alexa, ask Food Computer how my plants are" | *in progress* **Get Food Computer diagnostics information**
-**Get the value of a desired parameter**
+"Alexa, ask Food Computer for diagnostics" | Returns the health of the system "Alexa, ask Food Computer how its feeling" | alt way of asking for diags **Get the value of a desired parameter**
-“Alexa, ask Food Computer for desired air carbon dioxide” | Returns desired air CO2 in ppm "Alexa, ask Food Computer what the desired air humidity is" | Many alt ways of asking for a parameter are supported “Alexa, ask Food Computer for desired {parameter}” | See below for complete list of parameters supported **Get the value of a measured parameter**
+“Alexa, ask Food Computer for desired air carbon dioxide” | Returns desired air CO2 in ppm "Alexa, ask Food Computer what the desired air humidity is" | Many alt ways of asking for a parameter are supported “Alexa, ask Food Computer for desired {parameter}” | See below for complete list of parameters supported **Set the value of a desired parameter**
+"Alexa ask Food Computer to set air temperature to 30 degrees" | *in progress* **Get the value of a measured parameter**
 “Alexa, ask Food Computer for measured air carbon dioxide” | Returns measured air CO2 in ppm “Alexa, ask Food Computer for air carbon dioxide” | Omitting measured or desired defaults to measured